minio/docs/source/administration/monitoring.rst

 MinIO provides the following interfaces for remotely reading server logs:

-- The :mc:`mc admin console` command returns the specified server's console output.
+- The :mc:`mc admin logs` command returns the specified server's console output.
 - MinIO supports pushing server logs to an HTTP webhook for further ingestion.
   See :ref:`minio-logging-publish-server-logs` for more information.